 “One of our company values at PTYD is to surprise and delight our customers, teammates, and everyone in the community, and I feel like GoCo really embodies that.
 I’m really grateful for the journey and the partnership.”Nevia Lopez ∙ Director of Talent & Culture ∙ Prep To Your Door

-Last month, a devastating winter storm made its way through the United States.
+In 2021, a devastating winter storm made its way through the United States.
 Also known as Winter Storm Uri, the blizzard left devastating impacts on the Southern states -- specifically, the state of Texas.
 By February 16th, millions of Texans were struggling with loss of electricity, water, and heat.
 The storm left families to battle unexpected temperatures and scavenge for drinkable water.
 Now, nearly two weeks later, the impacts of the storm still linger, with some Texans just getting back on their feet.

 Here in Houston at GoCo, we not only experienced firsthand the uncertainties and impacts that Winter Storm Uri brought, but we also felt a stronger sense of community as everyone battled through hardship together.
 To highlight a true story of resilience, kindness, and community, we spoke with Nevia Lopez at Prep To Your Door, one of GoCo’s valued customers, to walk through how this incredible startup of 25 people made a massive impact on the Austin & Houston community.